The 8 Best Telematics Companies in 2025

 Samsara is another strong contender for telematics, and we rate it highly for its ability to streamline driver dispatches.

 Its automatic route optimization feature calculates what order of jobs and stops will take the least amount of time (at a maximum of 20 stops).
 It uses data from previous trips to estimate how much time each stop will take and generates a planned departure time for each.
-This avoids wasting time and helps you improve fuel efficiency, something the vast majority of fleet managers will appreciate in the current economic climate.

-Samsara also allows you to customize your alerts, so you can set your own parameters for what’s considered harsh driving, for events such as acceleration, braking, turns, and crashes.
+Samsara also allows you to customize your alerts, so you can set your own parameters for what’s considered harsh driving, for events such as acceleration, braking, turns and crashes.
 This level of customization allows you to build a complete picture of your safety trends and improvements over time, in a way that’s unique to your fleet.

 Samsara Dashboard map